-Edwin G. Clausen, Vice President for Academic Affairs and Dean of the College; B.A., University of California, Riverside; M.A., Ph.D., University of California, Santa Barbara.
+Michael S. Brogan, Vice President for Academic Affairs and Dean of the College; A.S., Erie Community College; B.S., Daemen College '94; M.S., State University of New York at Buffalo; D.P.T., Daemen College '04.

 David A. Cristantello, Vice President for External Affairs; B.A., State University of New York College at Oswego; Ed.M., Ph.D., State University of New York at Buffalo.